atlas1408/Shorten-URL/README.md

 # URL shortening application
 Creating a URL shortening application to simplify accessing complicated URL's.
+Users provide the application with the web URL/ local file URL and corresponding short keyword.
+These keywords are stored in ```urls.json``` and retrieved for future access.
 I built this application using Flask backend and Bootstrap for frontend.

 ## Table of Contents